 Think you know your arancini from your agnolotti?
 Your crudo from your caponata?
-Jamie Oliver's new cookbook, Jamie Cooks Italy is one of the most comprehensive guides to Italian cooking out there, with enticing recipes gathered from all across Italy.
-Ranging from the classics we all know and love, to dishes from lesser-known regions, traditional techniques no longer in wide circulation, and ingredients we're yet to discover in the UK, even the most knowledgeable of Italian food lovers will find something new and exciting to discover.
-Here are ten of our favourite finds.
+Jamie Oliver’s cookbook, Jamie Cooks Italy is one of the most comprehensive guides to Italian cooking out there, with enticing recipes gathered from all across Italy.
+Ranging from the familiar classics to dishes from lesser-known regions, traditional techniques no longer in wide circulation, and ingredients we’re yet to discover in the UK, even the most knowledgeable of Italian food lovers will find something new to discover.
+Here are ten finds waiting for you when you pick up a copy of the book.

-Consisiting of deep-fried balls of rice stuffed with mozzarella, supplì are traditionally found in Rome.
-If you're wondering what the difference is between these and arancini, it's all in the shape and filling.
+Consisting of deep-fried balls of rice stuffed with mozzarella, supplì are traditionally found in Rome.
+If you’re wondering what the difference is between these and arancini, it’s all in the shape and filling.
 While arancini can be larger, sometimes cone-shaped and stuffed with the likes of meat and fish, supplì are typically smaller, round and always feature simply rice, tomato and mozzarella.
-Delicious!

-This pleasing potato-based dish creates a heavenly pancake out of buttery mash spiked with pancetta, cheese and 'rafano' or horseradish, which lends the recipe its name.
-Fried until crisp and golden, Jamie serves this delicious potato cake with a simple herb salad, or as a side for meat.
+This pleasing potato-based dish creates a pancake out of buttery mash spiked with pancetta, cheese and ‘rafano’ or horseradish, which lends the recipe its name.
+Fried until crisp and golden, Jamie serves it with a simple herb salad, or as a side for meat.

-A Tuscan classic, panzanella is a vibrant chopped salad which consists of chunks of bread and tomatoes tossed in vinegar and olive oil and served with basil.
+A Tuscan classic, panzanella is a vibrant chopped salad consisting of chunks of bread and tomatoes tossed in vinegar and olive oil and served with basil.
 Jamie accompanies his with skewers of perfectly cooked white fish for a taste of Italian summers.

 Another Tuscan classic, acquacotta is one of Italy’s oldest recipes, created by land workers to satisfy even the most ferocious of appetites after a day of hard graft.
 Perfect for keeping you going through the winter months, this vegetarian-friendly soup consists of bread, pumpkin, mushrooms and plenty of greens.

-An Alpine-inspired dish, fonduta consists of semolina teardrop dumplings tossed in a rich and creamy sauce made from egg, fontina and nutmeg.
-A simple, hearty plate of comforting cheesy goodness.
+An Alpine-inspired dish, fonduta consists of semolina teardrop-shaped dumplings tossed in a rich and creamy sauce made from egg, fontina and nutmeg.
+A simple, hearty plate of comforting goodness.